elsampsa/cutefront/docs/_build/html/_sources/devenvs.rst.txt

 1. Plainfile
 ------------

+*Firefox*

-In this development you open your app's entry point (``app.html`` or ``index.html``) directly with your browser from the disk.
+In this development you can open your app's entry point (``app.html`` or ``index.html``) directly with your browser from the disk.

-You would do the same for the html files in the ``frontend/lib/base`` directory, when developing and debugging a new widget.
+You would do the same for the widget's test html files when developing and debugging a new widget.

 In firefox, type this into your browser's address bar: